The weak Frenet frame of non-smooth curves with finite total curvature and absolute torsion: Weak binormal and total torsion of polygonals

 where $\t_i$ denotes the angle between $-\p/2$ and $\p/2$ whose magnitude is the undirected angle between the binormals $b_{i-1}$ and $b_i$, and whose sign is equal to the sign of the scalar product between the linearly independent vectors $b_{i-1}\tim b_i$ and $\s_i$.
-The total torsion and total absolute torsion are respectively defined by Penna through the formulas:
+Penna then defined the total torsion of $P$ through the sum: